vertis/vertis-io/_posts/2011-03-30-removing-a-collaborator-from-all-github-repos.md

 ---
 layout: post
-title: "Removing a collaborator from all github repos"
+title: "Removing a collaborator from all GitHub repos"
 ---

-While Github has support for a feature called [organizations](https://github.com/blog/675-organizations-for-small-businesses) - which, among other things, allow you to manage who has access to all repository.
-If you have trouble justifying doubling the cost of your github hosting for these features then you could just use the api to streamline tasks.

-In this case we needed to remove a former employee from being a collaborator on the github repositories.
-So I whipped up a script using the github api.

-While this project hardly needs a Gemfile, my 'new project' script now creates one automatically:
+I help manage the [GitHub](http://www.github.com) account for the company I work for.
+Recently, I've been in a situation where I needed to remove a former colleague from about 25 [GitHub](http://www.github.com) repositories.
+Admittedly this is only painful because the account we're using is an individual account.
+Frustratingly [organizations](https://github.com/blog/675-organizations-for-small-businesses), an account type introduced to deal with this exact issue, is difficult to justify to management because of the additional cost.

+In the meantime I've written a quick script using the [GitHub Api](http://develop.github.com/) that iterates through the repositories and removes a given collaborator.
+You can find the source code below:

 {% highlight ruby %}
 #Gemfile